Sp1riting/A-Level-Coursework/Stuff to be done soon.md

 - Add fast bankruptcies

 UI Things:
-- Disable other buttons when purchasing menus are showing.
+- Rent from jail
+- Game end screen, which appends the user statistics
 - Make mortgaging and houses work
 - Play tokens moving around the game board
+- when landing on properties, the buttons are not hidden after rolling a double.